Winter Activities for Young Children

 - Cold.
 Use the cold feel of the snow, as well as your cool hands, to teach baby the concept of cold.

-Dressing warm.
 This is an obvious prelude to going out in the cold.
-Here are a few ways to make it a fun learning experience:
+Here are a few ways to make fun winter activities for young children out of getting bundled up.

 - Body parts.
 As you dress baby, label each body part as you cover it up (mittens on hands, hat on head, etc.).
 Do the same as you undress baby again later.